learningd3/learningd3.github.io/_posts/2017-01-07-generative-art.md

 The first being the ability to detect whether or not a point is inside a path using SVG.
 Canvas is fine, but there are certain things I'd like to do with animations that are harder using canvas.

 The second thing would be the ability to prevent circles from escaping the bounds of the path.
 Right now, i'm only checking the center of the circle to make sure it stays within the path.
-There's probably a way to detect that the perimeter of the path hasn't escaped but I haven't found it yet.
+There's probably a way to detect that the area of the circle hasn't escaped the path but I haven't found it yet.

 ## Explorations
 One of the side benefits of working on generative art in D3.js is that you discover new portions of the API.
 Below i've collected some of the things i've made this month.

   <figure class="px0">
     <img class="fit" src="{{site.baseurl}}/assets/img/posts/generative-art/ring-of-bars.gif" alt="custom arc tweening" />